Skip to main content

 When considering the grounds for dismissing a director in Dutch companies, there are several common factors that are taken into account.
 These include instances of misconduct, such as fraud or breach of fiduciary duty, as well as underperformance or failure to meet the expected standards of the role.
 Additionally, other grounds may include conflicts of interest, non-compliance with legal obligations, or the director's inability to fulfill their duties.

-1. Misconduct: Any unethical or illegal behavior by a director, such as fraud, embezzlement, or breach of fiduciary duty, can lead to immediate termination.
+1. Misconduct: Any unethical or illegal behaviour by a director, such as fraud, embezzlement, or breach of fiduciary duty, can lead to summary dismissal.

 2. Underperformance: If a director consistently fails to meet performance expectations or falls short in their duties, it can justify their dismissal.